basp-group/Faceted-HyperSARA/README.md

 ## Configuration

-To reproduce the experiments (on CIRRUS), configure the `.csv` file contained in ..., and run the following
+To reproduce the experiments on the Cirrus HPC system ([https://www.cirrus.ac.uk](https://www.cirrus.ac.uk)), configure the `.csv` file contained in `imaging/spatial` or `imaging/spectral` as required and run the following

 ```bash
 cd path/to/Faceted-Hyper-SARA